- About Us

 Only time will tell how the new tax rules will impact divorces, as without a tax incentive, spouses who are likely to owe spousal support/maintenance may be adamant in battling over the payment amount.
 The change in the law may also affect how child support is calculated.

 If you are involved in a spousal support/maintenance dispute, contact the Spokane alimony attorneys at Twyford Law Office for a free consultation.
-Call (509) 327-0777 or fill out our contact form online.
+Call (509) 327-0777 or fill out our online contact form.